 - Note: If you are declared in simultaneous degrees in two different colleges, you will need approval from both colleges to exceed the unit maximum.

-- Undeclared students who have a 3.3 GPA or higher may request to exceed the 20.5 unit max through an online form.
-To accommodate the remote format of classes, L&S will review these early for the Fall 2020 semester, starting August 31.
+- Undeclared students who have a 3.3 GPA or higher may request to exceed the 20.5 unit max through an online form (link will be available here on January 25, 2021).
+To accommodate the remote format of classes, L&S will review these early for the Fall 2020 semester, starting January 25, 2021.

 - Declared students will still need to contact their Undergraduate Major Adviser (UMA) to request permission to enroll in more than 20.5 units.